Amazon, Berkshire, JPMorgan name Atul Gawande CEO of healthcare venture

 Several large American employers are getting more deeply involved in managing their workers’ health instead of looking to insurers to do it.
 Cisco, for instance, last year began offering its employees a plan it negotiated directly with nearby Stanford Health medical system.

-Reporting by Trevor Hunnicutt in New York; Additional reporting by Caroline Humer in New York and Manas Mishra in Bengaluru; Editing by Shounak Dasgupta and Dan Grebler
+Reporting by Trevor Hunnicutt in New York; Additional reporting by Caroline Humer and David Henry in New York and Manas Mishra in Bengaluru; Editing by Shounak Dasgupta and Dan Grebler